-Life insurance has lots of special terms, but three of the most important are easy to grasp, once they’re explained to you.
-Try these:
+Life insurance has lots of special terms, but two of the most important are easy to grasp, once they’re explained to you:

 - Death Benefit

 - Living Benefits

 - The Death Benefit of a life insurance policy is the amount your loved ones (or others you designate) will receive from the insurance company upon your death.
 Some people think of life insurance only in terms of its death benefit, but there’s a flip side to some types of life insurance that’s fascinating…